Dean Evan Hart

-Dean Evan Hart, O.D., M.A., M.S.
-(Candidate in Bioethics), B.S., A.A.S., F.A.A.O. (born November 4, 1957) is an American scientist, clinical optometrist, professor, and the founder of Woodbury Ophthalmic Group and Woodbury Optical Studio.
-Dean ran for Nassau County Legislature in 2015.
-He was a candidate for the New York State Assembly in the 15th Assembly District of the 2016 election.
-Hart also ran for town office in 2017.
+Dean Evan Hart, O.D., M.A., M.S., M.P.H.
+(Candidate), B.S., A.A.S., F.A.A.O. (born November 4, 1957) is an American scientist, clinical optometrist, professor, and the founder of Woodbury Ophthalmic Group and Woodbury Optical Studio.
+Dean ran for Nassau County Legislature in 2015, was a candidate for the New York State Assembly in the 15th Assembly District in 2016, and ran for town office in 2017.

 Early life and education

 Dean Evan Hart was born November 4, 1957, in Jericho, New York.
 He graduated with a bachelor's degree from New York Institute of Technology and earned an M.A. in biology from Hofstra University.
 Hart holds an O.D. from SUNY College of Optometry and conducted postgraduate research at the University of California, Berkeley.
 He completed an M.S. degree in bioethics at Columbia University in May 2021.
+He is currently a candidate for an M.P.H. at New York University.

 Career

 Ophthalmology and Optometry

-Hart held a position in academia starting with Director of the Low Vision Clinic to teach Ophthalmology residents to treat and manage the visually impaired at Harlem Hospital Medical Center.
+Hart held positions in academia starting with Director of the Low Vision Clinic to teach Ophthalmology residents to treat and manage the visually impaired at Harlem Hospital Medical Center.
 He taught Refraction and Physical Optics within the Department of Ophthalmology, Columbia University, The Edward S. Harkness Eye Institute.

 Hart was an Associate Research Scientist at the College of Physicians and Surgeons, Department of Ophthalmology, Harkness Eye Institute from 1989 to 1998.
-He was appointed assistant professor in ophthalmology at Columbia University directing contact lens and low vision clinics from 1998 to 2012.
+He was appointed Assistant Professor of Optometric Science in Ophthalmology at Columbia University directing contact lens and low vision clinics from 1998 to 2012.

-Hart concurrently founded Woodbury Ophthalmic Group and Woodbury Optical Studio in 1989 in Hicksville, NY and practices optometry there.
+Hart concurrently founded Woodbury Ophthalmic Group and Woodbury Optical Studio in 1989 in Hicksville, NY and practiced optometry there.
 He is licensed by the American Board of Opticianry.
 He has delivered lectures and presentations opticians, optometrists and ophthalmologists.
 Hart was also quoted in press about protecting people's eyes when viewing the solar eclipse of August 21, 2017.

 Hart had conducted laboratory and clinical research.
 He has lectured and written about immunocytohistochemistry, polymer chemistry, biochemistry, electron microscopy, dietary and environments effects on tears, clinical epidemiology, microbiology, elemental analysis, physiological optics, bioethics, and contact lenses.
 After completing his Master's in Bioethics at Columbia University, Hart published on the topic of bioethics in Voices in Bioethics and Nursing Ethics.
+He also published in American Journal of Bioethics Neuroscience and the Journal of Law Medicine and Ethics while studying public health at New York University.